19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) the liability in respect of any life policy referred to in paragraph (a) is ceded by a party which is a company incorporated and resident in Singapore or a permanent establishment in Singapore;

-“offshore life insurance surplus” means the amount ascertained —
+“offshore life insurance surplus”, in relation to the non-participating fund and the investment-linked fund of an insurer, means the amount ascertained —

 (a) by taking the aggregate of —

-(i) the gross premiums (including consideration paid or payable for the purchase of annuities) from offshore life policies of any life insurance fund established under the Insurance Act (Cap.
-142) (less any premiums returned to the insured and premiums paid or payable on reinsurance);
+(i) the gross premiums (including consideration paid or payable for the purchase of annuities) from offshore non-participating and offshore investment-linked policies of any life insurance fund established and maintained under the Insurance Act (less any premiums returned to the insured and premiums paid or payable on reinsurance);

-(ii) the net decrease between the beginning and ending balances in the actuarial reserves of any life insurance fund established under the Insurance Act relating to offshore life policies of the period for which the gains or profits are ascertained, both balances being determined at the lower figure derived from the minimum basis under the Insurance Act or such other basis as approved by the Monetary Authority of Singapore thereunder; and
+(ii) the net decrease between the beginning and ending values of the policy liabilities of any life insurance fund established and maintained under the Insurance Act relating to offshore non-participating and offshore investment-linked policies of the period for which the gains or profits are ascertained, both values being determined in accordance with that Act; and

-(iii) the investment income and gains or profits derived from the sale of investments and other income, whether derived from Singapore or elsewhere, of any life insurance fund established under the Insurance Act relating to offshore life policies; and
+(iii) the investment income and gains or profits derived from the sale of investments and other income, whether derived from Singapore or elsewhere, of any life insurance fund established and maintained under the Insurance Act relating to offshore non-participating and offshore investment-linked policies; and

 (b) by deducting from that aggregate —

-(i) agency expenses (including agents’ commissions) and management expenses incurred in the production of the income referred to in paragraph (a); and, in respect of a branch in Singapore, a fair proportion of the expenses of the head office of the company;
+(i) distribution expenses and management expenses incurred in the production of the income referred to in paragraph (a) and, in respect of a branch in Singapore, a fair proportion of the expenses of its head office;

-(ii) policy moneys paid or payable in respect of offshore life policies (less any amount recovered or recoverable in respect thereof under reinsurance);
+(ii) policy moneys paid or payable in respect of offshore non-participating and offshore investment-linked policies (less any amount recovered or recoverable in respect thereof under reinsurance);

-(iii) moneys paid or payable on the surrender of offshore life policies; and
+(iii) moneys paid or payable on the surrender of offshore non-participating and offshore investment-linked policies; and

-(iv) the net increase between the beginning and ending balances in the actuarial reserves of any life insurance fund established under the Insurance Act (Cap.
-142) relating to offshore life policies of the period for which the gains or profits are ascertained, both balances being determined at the lower figure derived from the minimum basis under the Insurance Act or such other basis as approved by the Monetary Authority of Singapore thereunder;
+(iv) the net increase between the beginning and ending values of the policy liabilities of any life insurance fund established and maintained under the Insurance Act (Cap.
+142) relating to offshore non-participating and offshore investment-linked policies of the period for which the gains or profits are ascertained, both values being determined in accordance with that Act;

+[Act 7/2007, wef Y/A 2006 & Sub Ys/A:2007-ACT-7]

 “offshore life policy” means a policy issued in respect of offshore life insurance business;